One unit of credit equals four semester hours.

 PHY 313 Thermodynamics

 Nature of heat, thermal radiation, specific heats, gas laws; Maxwell-Boltzmann, Bose-Einstein and Fermi-Dirac distributions; and classical thermodynamics.
 Includes laboratory.
 Prerequisites: PHY 122 and MTH 251.
-Alternate Fall Terms.
+Fall Term.

 PHY 414 Modern Optics

 Geometrical and physical optics, polarization, coherence, interference, diffraction, Fourier optics and fundamental optical phenomena.
 Electromagnetic theory of light is stressed.
 Includes laboratory.
 Prerequisites: PHY 312 and MTH 341.
 Fall Term.